Mariupol steel mill battle rages as Ukraine repels attacks - The Boston Globe

 The Kremlin denied its troops were storming the plant.

-Mariupol’s fall would be a major success for Moscow, depriving Ukraine of a vital port, allowing Russia to establish a land corridor to the Crimean Peninsula, which it seized from Ukraine in 2014, and freeing up troops to fight elsewhere in the Donbas, the eastern industrial region that the Kremlin says is now its chief objective.
+The fall of Mariupol would deprive Ukraine of a vital port, allow Russia to establish a land corridor to the Crimean Peninsula, which it seized from Ukraine in 2014, and free up troops to fight elsewhere in the Donbas, the eastern industrial region that the Kremlin says is now its chief objective.

-Advertisement

-“Wounded soldiers are dying in agony due to the lack of proper treatment,” he said via video.
+Capt.
+Sviatoslav Palamar, deputy commander of the Azov Regiment, pleaded on Ukrainian TV for the evacuation of civilians and wounded fighters from the steelworks, saying soldiers were “dying in agony due to the lack of proper treatment.”

-The Kremlin has demanded the fighters surrender.
+The Kremlin has demanded the troops surrender.
 They have refused.
 Russia has also accused them of preventing the civilians from leaving.

+Advertisement

+Pentagon spokesman John Kirby said Russian forces are making only “plodding” progress in the Donbas.

 The head of Britain’s armed forces, Chief of the Defense Staff Adm.
 Tony Radakin, said Putin is “trying to rush to a tactical victory” before Victory Day.
-But he said Russian forces are struggling to gain momentum in the Donbas.
+But he said Russian forces are struggling to gain momentum.

 Radakin told British broadcaster Talk TV that Russia is using missiles and weapons at such a rate that it is in a “logistics war” to keep supplied.
-He added: “This is going to be a hard slog.”
+“This is going to be a hard slog,” he said.

+On Thursday, an American official said the U.S. shared intelligence with Ukraine about the location of a Russian flagship before the mid-April strike that sank it, one of Moscow’s highest-profile failures in the war.

+The U.S. has provided “a range of intelligence” that includes locations of warships, said the official, who was not authorized to speak publicly and spoke on condition of anonymity.
+The official said the decision to target the missile cruiser Moskva was purely a Ukrainian decision.

 Fearful of new attacks surrounding Victory Day, the mayor of the western Ukrainian city of Ivano-Frankivsk urged residents to leave for the countryside over the long weekend and warned them not to gather in public places.